AllynH/destiny_focus/README.md

 # Destiny Focus

-A Destiny the game app, helping you focus on improving your PvP or PvE game.
+A Destiny the game app, helping you focus on improving your PvP or Raid game.

 ## Docker Quickstart